no-go/giteaTime/README.md

 ## Stopwatch(es)

-This code shows just a "since" and no additional infos, because default gitea 1.13.0 API has no additional info.
+This code shows just a "since" and no additional infos, because default API in gitea 1.12.x has no additional info.
 To add more infos take a look to the "master" branch of giteaTime and its `gitea.patch` file.

 ## Security